duke605/botanists-assistant/README.md

    - Copy and paste this URL into Alt1's browser app `alt1://addapp/https://duke605.github.io/botanists-assistant/assets/appconfig.json`

 ## Limitations
- - Inventory import does not work for legacy UI
- - Potion tracking for combination and bomb potions does not work on legacy UI
+ - Legacy UI is not supported
  - Potion tracking requires chat timestamps to be enabled
- - Potion tracking requires chat to be unfiltered
+ - Potion tracking requires game chat to be unfiltered
  - Quest potions are not supported
  - Unfinished overloads (Granny Rowan) are not supported